Commissioners Deny Purchase of Lower Valley Septage Site - Flathead Beacon

 Of the half-dozen sites that meet the criteria for a regional septage facility, including easy access to highways, property size, connection to a public sewer and a centralized location within the county, the property at 305 Wylie Dike Road in the Lower Valley was considered the top prospect.

 The property has easy access to two highways, ties into the Lakeside Water and Sewer District to dispose of liquid waste and is located near the district’s wastewater treatment lagoons.
-On Oct.
-21, the county commissioners approved a buy-sell agreement with an intent to purchase the property for $1.5 million using money from a 2021 ARPA grant.
+On March 9, the commissioners approved an interlocal agreement for the Lakeside Water and Sewer district to accept future effluent from the county’s proposed septage facility at the proposed Wiley Dike Road location.

-HDR Engineering is designing the facility based on 20-year growth projections and would be able to treat roughly 5 million gallons of waste annually.
+HDR Engineering is designing the regional septage facility based on 20-year growth projections and would be able to treat roughly 5 million gallons of waste annually.
+The commissioners plan to discuss further options for the septage facility at their March 22 meeting.

 Stay Connected with the Daily Roundup.